viperleed/viperleed/doc/content/calc/files/input/vibrocc.rst

 --------------

-Apart from starting values for vibration amplitudes and occupations, the VIBROCC file can contain an additional block called "search offsets".
-This can be used to, *for a specific atom*, define positional, vibration, or occupational offsets from the site's values.
+Apart from starting values for vibration amplitudes and occupations, the
+|VIBROCC| file can contain an additional block called "search offsets".
+This
+can be used to, *for a specific atom*, define positional, vibration, or occupational offsets from the site's values.
 This has two use cases:

 -  If a parameter, e.g. the vibration amplitude, is varied independently for the different atoms sharing a site type, the search result will likely yield different values for these atoms.
-These values will be written to the OUT/VIBROCC file to initialize a potential continuation job with the exact results from the previous search, instead of an average.
+These values will be written to the :file:`OUT/VIBROCC` file to initialize a potential continuation job with the exact results from the previous search, instead of an average.
 -  If there are multiple elements sharing a site via :ref:`element_mix`, the positions of the different chemical species may be different depending on the element.
-This cannot be mapped in the POSCAR file or the reference calculation of :term:`TensErLEED`, but can be mapped to the calculation via the search offsets block, by defining different values for different elements in the site.
+This cannot be mapped in the |POSCAR| file or the reference calculation of :term:`TensErLEED`, but can be mapped to the calculation via the search offsets block, by defining different values for different elements in the site.